nd-jeong/Digital-Penny-Pincher/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### SAMPLE.....
 #### MVP

-- Find and use external api
+- Create and seed database
-- Render data on page in a list
+- Render data on page
+- Create requests and links for a specific user's data: credit cards, transactions, and limits
+- Create forms for user to create credit card and transaction info
+- Create ability for user's to edit credit card and transaction info
+- Find and implement texting app
+- Styling

 #### PostMVP

-- Add data to favorites section
+- Add authentication

 ## React Architectural Design